 The appointing authority may grant leave without pay for reasons not specified in this policy when the absence of the employee will not seriously impact the work of the agency.

-Leave without pay over 15 consecutive calendar days affects an employee’s recognized service date (RSD) and salary eligibility date (SED) by the total amount of calendar days the employee is on leave without pay.
-For example, if the leave without pay is for 16 calendar days, the employee’s RSD and SED adjusts by 16 days.
-The RSD and SED do not change for leave without pay for:
+Leave without pay over 15 consecutive calendar days affects an employee’s continuous service date (CSD) and benefit service date (BSD) by the total amount of calendar days the employee is on leave without pay.
+For example, if the leave without pay is for 16 calendar days, the employee’s CSD and BSD adjusts by 16 days.
+The CSD and BSD do not change for leave without pay for:

 15 calendar days or less.